karmaniverous/smoz/.stan/system/stan.todo.md

     `cmd` or `batch`, passing a branding string (“<pkg> v<version>”).
   - Leaves existing smoz commands intact; next step is to install smoz plugins on the host and route all CLI through it.

+- Fix get-dotenv host delegation (exactOptionalPropertyTypes):
+  - Updated the adapter to include the optional `branding` field only when defined, eliminating TS2379 errors during typecheck/build/docs.